 #3 – Vet & Test Your Talent Pipeline

-Remember that where a talent pipeline differs from a talent pool is that the candidates in your pipeline are already vetted, tested, and ready to go.
+Remember that a talent pipeline differs from a talent pool because the candidates in your pipeline are already vetted, tested, and ready to go.

-One of the best ways to ensure candidates can do what you need is to ask them to complete a skills test.
-It’s much more effective than a resume to get a flavor of what a candidate can do, as it is also far more engaging for candidates themselves.
+One of the best ways to ensure candidates can do what you need is to ask them to complete a skills assessment.
+It’s much more effective than a resume to get a flavor of what a candidate can do, as it is also far more engaging for the candidates themselves.

-Skills tests are super easy to set up, with our 11,000-question strong test library ready and waiting for you to use straight away.
+Skills tests are super easy to set up, with our 15,000-question strong test library ready and waiting for you to use straight away.

 #4 – Maintain Engagement

 We’ve already talked about using a talent community to provide valuable engagement, but that may not be enough.
 We’d recommend getting all of your top talent involved in company events, learning and development, and even away days if the budget allows.

-If practical, it may even be worth seeking out temporary, part-time, or contract opportunities to keep talent engaged and active in the short term.
+If practical, it may also be worth seeking out temporary, part-time, or contract opportunities to keep talent engaged and active in the short term.